dirkpetersen/forever-slurm/README.md

 Hello, Python from xnode-11-5:37422 !
 You accessed: http://10.96.39.11:37422/tests
 ```
-Each time you run it you should see a different node hostname and port.
+Each time you run it, you should see a different node hostname and port.
 This is the Traefik load balancer at work.

 ### Configuring a Llama LLM inference server

-One of the best use cases for forever-slurm is running a number of large language model (LLM) inference servers, for example as a backbone for your own on-premises ChatGPT.
-The Slurm submission script `./services/a100-llama-cpp-server/a100-llama-cpp-server.sub` has detailed instructions on how to install the pre-requisites for llama-cpp-python
+One of the best use cases for forever-slurm is running a number of large language model (LLM) inference servers, for example as a backbone for your own on-premises ChatGPT clone.
+The Slurm submission script `./services/a100-llama-cpp-server/a100-llama-cpp-server.sub` has detailed instructions on how to install the pre-requisites for llama-cpp-python.

 ## Setting up new compute services

 The folder `./forever-slurm/services` has a number of examples that you can activate.
 Each folder represents a service name that, if installed, you can reach via url, e.g. `http://127.0.0.1:13013/my-service-name/v1/blabla`.
-Minimally a service requires an HPC (Slurm) job script (bash, python, etc) that must have an extension *.sub and a Traefik service configuration file that must have the extension *.yml.
+Minimally, a service requires an HPC (Slurm) job script (bash, python, etc) that must have an extension *.sub and a Traefik service configuration file that must have the extension *.yml.
 Other rules that apply:

 * A service name in either file cannot have any spaces, just hyphens
 * Both file names need to start with the service name but can have extra characters, e.g. hello-python-yada.sub or hello-python-aah.yml